 By the 1990s, it was common to see nurses wearing scrubs.
 After all, they’re simple, easy to clean/disinfect, sturdy/comfortable, and give a professional appearance.

-Styles of Scrubs Tops
+Styles of Solid Scrub Tops

 Most of the scrub tops on the market are variations of the one-piece short-sleeve tunic with small variations.
 The cut is typically what sets them apart.
+In addition to solid colors, printed scrubs are also popular, offering a range of patterns and designs.

 Classic Cut